2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-swa-terraform.md

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
 {% endhighlight %}

+{% include figure image_path="/assets/images/posts/portal-resource-group.png" caption="It may take a minute or two for your resource group to appear in the portal." alt="resource group in Azure portal" %}

 You should see your new resource group in the Azure portal within the next couple of minutes.
 You will also notice a new file in your Terraform working directory named *terraform.tfstate*.
 Go ahead and take a peek at it.
 It will have the definition of the resource group we just created.

+{% include figure image_path="/assets/images/posts/vscode-terraform-apply.png" caption="Your VS Code interface should look more or less like this now." alt="VS Code after terraform apply" %}

 ### Create Static Web App